 - Type A virus – This is the most common flu virus, and is categorized by a pair of sub-strains, the H1N1 virus and the H3N2 virus.
 The “H” and “N” in H1N1 and H3N2 stand for haemagglutinin and neuraminidase, types of proteins that help the virus spread.
 Yet even among different subsets of the flu virus, different strains can develop with new characteristics.
 For example, the 2009 flu season witnessed a brand-new H1N1 virus that was responsible for the influenza pandemic, the largest in four decades.
 The H1N1 virus also has species-specific strains, including the flu that is endemic to birds and pigs (called “avian” and “swine” flu, respectively).

 - Type B virus – While similar to the Type A flu virus in some aspects, here’s what separates Type B from A: it only affects humans and seals.
 Because it is relatively limited in scope compared to the Type A virus, there have been very few Type B pandemics in history.

 - Type C virus – Type C is considered the “oddball” of the main flu viruses.
 In fact, its unorthodox architecture makes it the one strain of flu virus not covered by annual flu vaccines.
 Two other science-related facts make a C virus vaccine unnecessary.
 For one, it has minimal impact on human health.
 The other reason has to do with antigenic shift, which occurs when two or more virus stains (or strains of at least two viruses) combine to form a new type of sub-strain.
 Lucky for us, the Type C flu virus cannot produce antigenic shift.

-Thanks for reading the Banner Urgent Care blog.
+Thanks for reading the Urgent Care Extra blog.
 If you’d like to contact our main office, please call our medical professionals directly at (480) 988-9108.